 After hyacinth blooms, the flowers produce seed.
 Then the flowers turn brown and die.
 Producing seed draws essential energy away from bulbs.
-Deadheading the hyacinth flowers just before they go to seed prevents self reseeding and averts vital sun energy and nutrients back into the bulb instead of wasting it on seed production
+Deadheading the hyacinth flowers just before they go to seed prevents self reseeding and diverts vital sun energy and nutrients back into the bulb instead of wasting it on seed production

 Hyacinth bloom intensity naturally degenerates in the second year.
-Deadheading offsets this effect and creates a neater appearance in your flower garden by illuminating the brown spent flowers before they go to seed.
+Deadheading offsets this effect and creates a neater appearance in your flower garden by eliminating the brown spent flowers before they go to seed.
 Deadheading the spent flowers will also extend the bloom season and can produce a second late summer bloom.